George Clooney: Donald Trump 'Is In Over His Head And Incapable'

 In the wide-ranging interview with the news agency, Clooney discussed fatherhood and the new movie he directed, “Suburbicon,” a racially charged dark comedy about a home invasion that rattles a small town in the 1950s.

-It’s a film that resonates now because of the hate that has emerged since Trump took office, he said.
+It’s a film that resonates in the Trump era, he said.
 But Clooney does see a silver lining off the screen.

 “The good news is that our other institutions — meaning press, finally, and judges and senators — have proven that the country works,” he told the AP.
 “There is a check and balance.”